MicrosoftDocs/azure-docs/articles/site-recovery/azure-to-azure-about-networking.md

 ## Network virtual appliance configuration

 If you are using network virtual appliances (NVAs) to control outbound network traffic from VMs, the appliance might get throttled if all the replication traffic passes through the NVA.
-We recommend you to create a network service endpoint in your virtual network for "Storage" so that the replication traffic does not go to the NVA.
+We recommend creating a network service endpoint in your virtual network for "Storage" so that the replication traffic does not go to the NVA.

 ### Create network service endpoint for Storage
 You can create a network service endpoint in your virtual network for "Storage" so that the replication traffic does not leave Azure boundary.